KrasenBoychev/Lights-Store-React/README.md

 ### Marketplace Page shows all lights created by all users.
 Users(authenticated or guests) can click each light and see the detais.
 The page has search and sort options and uses pagination.
 ![Alt text](images-readme/marketplace.png)

-### Login Page is available for not authenticated users and has has front-end and back-end validation for all fields.
+### Login Page is available for not authenticated users and has front-end and back-end validation for all fields.
 ![Alt text](images-readme/login.png)

 * #### If the email or the password are not correct, a toaster notification shows.